SainsburyWellcomeCentre/Pyper/doc/source/installation.rst

     git clone https://serverurl/motionTracking motionTracking

 The GUI however should work but has not been tested because the python bindings for QT5 are not provided for python 2.7 on windows.
 If you would like to use the GUI, you will have to compile pyqt5 for python 2.7.
-This as not been tested here.
+This has not been tested here.